-The health and well-being of its people is a central aim of the European Union, its policies and programmes.
-Cluster Health will focus on improving and protecting the health and well-being of citizens at all ages, by generating new knowledge, developing innovative solutions, and ensuring to integrate where relevant a gender perspective to prevent, diagnose, monitor, treat and cure diseases and developing health technologies; mitigating health risks, protecting populations and promoting good health and well-being, also in the work place; making public health systems more cost-effective, equitable and sustainable; preventing and tackling poverty-related diseases; and supporting and enabling patients' participation and self-management.
-As defined in the Specific Programme of Horizon Europe, six Areas of Intervention will support the implementation of the Cluster Health:
+Health and well-being of citizens are central for the European Union, EU-policies and EU-programmes.
+Cluster Health focuses on improving and protecting the health and well-being of citizens at all ages, by generating new knowledge, developing innovative solutions, and ensuring the integration, where relevant, of a gender perspective to prevent, diagnose, monitor, treat and cure diseases and developing health technologies; mitigating health risks, protecting populations and promoting good health and well-being, also in the workplace; making public health systems more cost-effective, equitable and sustainable; preventing and tackling poverty-related diseases; and supporting and enabling patients' participation and self-management.
+As defined in the Specific Programme of Horizon Europe, six Areas of Intervention support the implementation of the Cluster Health: